remic-othr/PhaKIR_Dataset/README.md

 # PhaKIR_Dataset

-This repository provides code files for processing the PhaKIR dataset.
+This repository provides code for pre-processing the PhaKIR dataset.

 To split the provided videos into individual frames, the script `split_video_in_frames.py` can be used.
 This will reproduce the same folder structure that was used during the PhaKIR challenge: frames are grouped in folders of 1,000 and all frame numbers are padded to six digits.
 Detailed instructions are as follows: